 This base dressing can then be seasoned with salt and freshly ground pepper and flavoured with ingredients such as mustard, sugar (remember you only need a little), garlic, spring onion or chopped fresh herbs.
 It’s fun to experiment.
 For example, try substituting fresh orange juice or grapefruit juice for the vinegar for a distinctive citrus taste.
 The idea is to have a flavourful dressing which gives a little kick to your salad.

-I like to make a large quantity of my favourite salad dressing, decant it into a clean, sterilised bottle or jar and keep it in the fridge, so it’s there ready and handy for me to use.
+It's a great idea to make a large quantity of your favourite salad dressing, decant it into a clean, sterilised bottle or jar and keep it in the fridge, so it’s there ready and handy to use.
 One golden rule to remember is always dress the salad with the salad dressing just before serving.
 If you dress the salad too far ahead, it becomes soggy and we don’t want that, do we?

 Guide to Vinegars and Oils for Salad Dressings

 Deep brown in colour and with a distinctive mellow, sweet flavour, this comes from Italy.
 Authentic, artisanal balsamic vinegar, matured for at least 12 years, costs an absolute fortune and is used very sparingly indeed.
 For everyday use, look out for industrially produced balsamic vinegar labelled ‘aceto balsamico di modena’.

 Made from cider, this is a delicate, mild vinegar with a sweet flavour of apples.